Best AR-15 Handguards 2026: Top 10 Ranked (BCM, Geissele, LMT, CMT) header image

 KeyMod (VLTOR/Noveske, 2012)

 Keyhole-shaped slots.
 Open-source but failed real-world testing.
 Accessory market is shrinking.
-The Betamax of attachment systems.
 Only buy if you find an insane deal on older stock.

 AR-15 Handguard Materials: Aluminum vs Carbon Fiber